Black-Thunder/ioBroker.melcloud/docs/en/melcloud.md

 Here you can configure your adapter instance.
 Mandatory for the adapter to work are your MELCloud credentials (email address and password).

 On the second tab you need to specify your account region.
+In addition, you can enable or disable periodic polling of data from MELCloud.
-Apart from that you can configure the time interval when your device data is polled and updated from MELCloud (minimum 5 minutes to avoid being throttled by the MELCloud servers).
-If at any time the connection to MELCloud should fail (e.g., server problem, internet connection issues), the adapter tries at a maximum of three times to reconnect.
-Should there be still no connection after these retries, the next retry will take place after one hour.
+If enabled, the time interval when your device data is polled and updated from MELCloud (minimum 5 minutes to avoid being throttled by MELCloud servers).
+If the connection to MELCloud should fail at any time (e.g. server problem, internet connection problems), the adapter will try to reconnect up to three times.
+If there is still no connection after these retries, the next retry will take place after one hour.

 ## Objects

-After successful start of the adapter instance (X) your devices are queried from MELCloud.
+After successful start of the adapter instance (X), your devices are queried by MELCloud.
 For each device (Y) there will be a separate node.

 ### melcoud.X.info